Tilana/tilana.github.io/_posts/2019-01-04-media-uncovered.markdown

-Word mapping make it possible to identify biases by visualizing the tendency of specific words being closer related to one extreme of a mapping axis.
+Word mappings make it possible to identify biases by visualizing the tendency of specific words being closer related to one extreme of a mapping axis.